 Upcoming brave search

+Recently Brave announced the acquisition of TailCat, an open-source search engine.
 Brave is building its own search engine called Brave Search.
-Recently Brave announced the acquisition of TailCat, an open-source search engine.
-Building on top of TailCat, Brave Search is going to be a private search engine that will be integrated into Brave browser across devices.
+Building on top of TailCat, Brave Search will be a private search engine that will be integrated into Brave browser across devices.

 Learn more about Brave Search.